 Steam campaign

-The Group-IB reports that the phishing you use in the observed Steam campaign is not widely available on hacking forums or dark web markets.
-Instead, it is used by hackers through Discord or Telegram channels to coordinate their attacks.
+The Group-IB reports that the phishing you use in the observed Steam campaign is not widely available on forums or on dark web markets.
+Instead, it is used by hackers through Discord or Telegram channels to coordinate them their.

 Potential victims are targeted with direct messages on Steam, inviting them to join a team for LoL, CS, Dota 2 or PUBG tournaments.